Statistics, PhD

 - At the end of the third year, the student has completed the candidacy requirement.

-- At the end of the fourth year, the student has completed the 72-unit course requirement and is making substantial progress on a thesis.
+- At the end of the fourth year, the student has completed the 45-unit course requirement and is making substantial progress on a thesis.

-Students must also complete the Teaching Seminar course (Math 597), which prepares them for both Assistant to the Instructor work and academic teaching duties, which are integral to all scholarly activities.
-For a typical PhD student, the course is taken twice: once in the spring of the first year and again in the fall of the second year.
-Each student will have departmental duties (e.g., grading, proctoring) of no more than 15 hours per week as Assistant to the Instructor.
-Students must also complete a Professional Development course (Math 598).
+Students must also complete the Teaching Seminar Course (SDS 5501), which prepares them for both Assistant in Instruction work and academic teaching duties, which are integral to all scholarly activities.
+For a typical PhD student, the course is taken in the spring of the first year.
+Each student will have departmental duties (e.g., grading, proctoring) of no more than 15 hours per week as Assistants in Instruction.
+Students must also complete a Professional Development Course (SDS 5502).
+PhD students must also register for SDS 5503 (Statistics and Data Science Seminar) for six semesters during their PhD.
+This is a 1-credit-hour course for a total of 6 credit hours.

 Please note that the sequence outlined above is for "well-prepared" students.
 The exact point at which any student enters the sequence depends on their ability and background.
 When warranted, deviation from the normal sequence is permissible, and a tailored program that fits the student's ability and background will be followed.

 Prerequisites, if needed, are advanced undergraduate courses in linear algebra and real analysis.
-Such courses would count as 0 credits toward the PhD degree.
+Such courses would count as 0 credits toward the PhD degree if taken during the PhD.

-Prior to finding a research advisor, students are welcome to take any of the Department of Statistics and Data Science 500-level statistics electives, and they may also take reading courses with statistics faculty members (SDS 500/Math 590 Research).
+Prior to finding a research advisor, students are welcome to take any of the Department of Statistics and Data Science 5000-level statistics electives, and they may also take reading courses with statistics faculty members (SDS 5000/SDS 5900 Research).
 Statistics electives offered by the department include the following:

 Code | Title | Units |